 In 1970, the congregation had outgrown its facilities, so a nine-acre field was purchased, and a new church was built on the growing edge of Sheboygan, where there were not yet any through-streets.
 The vision of those wise leaders to step forward in faith has borne fruit.
 The church is now conveniently located along one of the main thoroughfares of the city with plenty of parking anda large parcel of land that allows room for growth.

 In 2011, an expanded gathering area and offices were added, along with many infrastructure updates and solar electric panels, to prepare the facilities for our second century of ministry.
 The pastors of Ebenezer have been crucial in helping our church thrive and grow, bringing their special gifts of faith, vision, guidance, and continuity of purpose.
+Ebenezer’s congregation continues to show and share God’s love in all the ways they can.
 New members bring their talents and gifts that enhance our ability to serve as a congregation.